archesproject/arches-docs/docs/administering/security.rst

 * Use HTTPS on the Web.
 Use of HTTPS is a critical aspect of securing your Arches instance.
 If you do not use HTTPS, passwords and other credentials are visible and can be intercepted.

 * Turn off ``DEBUG`` mode.
 While testing and developing your Arches instance, it is very helpful to run Arches with the ``DEBUG = True`` setting.
 That setting provides important debugging information to diagnose and fix problems.
 However, the ``DEBUG = True`` setting should absolutely **NOT** be used in production, because the diagnostic information provided by debug mode can contain sensitive data.
-For production, you should be sure to use the ``DEBUG = False`` setting.
+In production contexts, be sure to use the ``DEBUG = False`` setting.